tqdm/tqdm/README.rst

     Useful to manage multiple bars at once (eg, from threads).
 * postfix  : dict, optional
     Specify additional stats to display at the end of the bar.
+    Note: postfix is a dict ({'key': value} pairs) for this method, not a string.
 * unit_divisor  : float, optional
     [default: 1000], ignored unless `unit_scale` is True.